shiriivtsan/spotinst-functions-examples/node-pagerduty-connection/README.md

 # Connect Spotinst Elastigroups to Notify PagerDuty

 This project allows you to connect your Elastigroups to PagerDuty to send notification for any event of our Event Types.
-The idea is that the Elastigroup will send a request to this function which will in tern send a event notification to PagerDuty.
+The idea is that the Elastigroup will send a request to this function which will in turn send an event notification to PagerDuty.

 ## Download